-The school contracts with the Athens YWCO for the After School Program.
-The program is staffed by a lead counselor and one additional counselor for every ten students in attendance.
-Counselors are vetted and subject to the same employment standards as all PACS employees.
+PACS's After School Program is led and managed by a program coordinator and counselors who are all school employees.
+The After School Program counselors are committed to PACS's Christ-centered environment, thus providing a mission-aligned after school experience and continuity of care.
 Fees for attendance are posted on the school's website and payable through parents' FACTS accounts.
 The program offers supervision of students in PreK-4 through 8th grade and provides a healthy snack, homework assistance and supervision, as well as a variety of well-planned and supervised age-appropriate group activities.
 Hours for this program are 2:45 - 6:00 pm daily or from 11:15 am - 6:00 pm on early release days.